My First (Self-Published) Project is Now Available!

 Here, at the Top, is Where We Belong

 At the beginning of this new year (2024), I had the chance to travel to our nation’s capital to meet new colleagues and do some good work.
-On the occasion of the 2024 Martin Luther King Jr. holiday, I was thrilled to be in the presence of many important people, especially beautiful black and brown people.
+On the occasion of the 2024 Martin Luther King Jr. holiday, I was thrilled to be in the presence of many interesting people, especially beautiful black and brown people.

 In particular, I met some beautiful black women, just like me, women of all ages who have made incredible contributions with their skills and intellect to the places and communities where they live.
 Most of them, younger than I, were super smart and quite capable.